rikribbers/ansible/readme.md

 # Initial run

-Assume a default ubuntu server 16.04 installed with only ssh-server and a user 'superman' and known password
+Assume a default ubuntu server 16.04 installed with only ssh-server and a user 'superman' that can sudo and has a known password.

     > ansible-playbook site.yml --ask-pass  --ask-sudo-pass

-The initial run sets up the users, sudo (without password for superman), hardens the os and ssh setup
+The initial run sets up the users, sudo (without password), hardens the os and ssh setup

 # Testing
     > ssh -i .ssh/id_rsa_superman_asible superman@<hostname>